tosdr/tosback-versions/hCaptcha/Privacy Policy.md

 A Note to California Residents.
 Please see our "Notice to California Residents" section related to your rights under the California Consumer Privacy Act ("CCPA").

 A Note to European Economic Area Residents.
 Please see our "Notice to EU Data Subjects" section related to your rights under the General Data Protection Regulation ("GDPR") and our "EU-US Privacy Shield and Swiss-U.S. Privacy Shield" section related to IMI's Privacy Shield certification.
+Although Privacy Shield is no longer in force, IMI has not withdrawn from the program at this time, and thus references to it remain within this document in compliance with FTC guidelines.

 Note that IMI is the controller of your personal information, except where we process personal information on behalf of our Integrators in connection with the provision of our Service, in which case we are the processor of personal information, and those Integrators are the controllers of the personal information.

 Where we act as a processor for our Integrators, we do not use the data collected for any purpose other than as reasonably necessary to provide our Service, and our processing will be governed by the contracts that we have in place with our Integrators, not this Privacy Policy.

+Processing of EU Data Subject data operates under the legal basis of the Standard Contractual Clauses (SCCs) integrated within the Data Processing Addendum to our Terms of Service or Data Processing Agreements with our Integrators.

 If you have any questions or concerns about how such data is handled or would like to exercise your rights, you should contact the person or entity (i.e., the data controller) who has contracted with us to use the Service to process this data.
 We will, however, provide assistance to our Integrators to address any concerns you may have, in accordance with the terms of our contract with them.